 The following remarks were given by Adam Gopnik at LOA’s 40th anniversary gala reception on May 1, 2023.
-In the weeks ahead we’ll be posting the full remarks of other featured speakers, each of whom who paid tribute to American writers whose work shaped their own.
-To see photos from the event, click here.
+For more on the event, including videos, photos, and transcripts of featured speeches, click here.

 Library of America, among the countless other things it has done, brings together two of my peculiar citizenships.
 One is citizenship in The New Yorker magazine, where I have worked and written for the past forty years, and the other is adopted citizenship in the country of France and particularly in Paris.